berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 | --- | --- | --- |
 | Start_ShowClassicMode | REG_DWORD | 0x00000001 (1) |

+As this setting resides in the current user context of the Explorer UI, you need to log off and logon again to see the changes.
+Restarting the `explorer.exe` will also do the trick.

 ## Windows 11 Activation

 You can still use your KMS server to activate the Windows 11 version, while using the Windows 10 KMS keys.

 ## Windows SBC/VDI optimisation

+### VMware OSOT

+### Citrix Optimizer

 ## Details of used Windows 11 .ISO file